 Postpartum Depression and Why You Might Not Recognize It.

-Parents-to-be and those supporting them often don’t recognize the signs of postpartum depression right away.
+Parents-to-be and those supporting them often don’t recognize the signs right away.
 Catching the disorder as early as possible can help curb the length of the episode.
-The following information can help you recognize postpartum depression.
+The following information can help you recognize if you may be experiencing this type of depression.

-Postpartum depression may not show up right away.
-It’s most common for symptoms of postpartum depression to show up a few weeks after the birth of the baby.
+This type of depression may not show up right away.
+It’s most common for symptoms to show up a few weeks after the birth of the baby.
 However, the Mayo Clinic reports that symptoms can arise as far out as one year after birth.
 A common time for late-occurring postpartum depression to crop up is when a mother weans her baby from breastfeeding.

 At High Expectations Counseling we are ready to assist you in the healing process and get you back on track so you can live the life your intended to live.
 Don’t stay stuck in the depression when there are trained professionals here to help.
 Give us a call today at 407-967-1327.